Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 If the image is from LRPT on an evening pass, you need to select an infrared channel (4/5/6) to see imagery - Channels 1/2/3 are all visible, so during night they are solid black.
 If the satellite was in 123 mode, you won't be able to see any imagery from this decode.
 Sorry!

-### I saw an LRPT signal but got no SNR andor NOSYNC on the viterbi
+### I saw an LRPT signal but got no SNR and/or NOSYNC on the viterbi
-- SatDump has recently had a period where where the demodulator got modified in a way that has caused issues with locking onto the LRPT signal.
+- SatDump has recently had a period where the demodulator got modified in a way that has caused issues with locking onto the LRPT signal.
 This was fixed in a later update, should be fixed by simply updating SatDump.

 > I have noticed this issue happening in the recent past as well, will investigate when able